lovish-ab/grocery_delivery_docs/docs/functional.md

 ### Customer Flow
 1. The user visits the website and browses available groceries.
-2. They can search for specific items or view categories.
+2. They can search for specific items or view all products.
 3. After logging in, they add items to the cart and proceed to checkout.
-4. On checkout, the order is stored in the database, and the seller is notified.
+4. On checkout, the order is stored in the database.

 ### Seller Flow
 1. The seller logs in via a separate portal or dashboard.